-"Sure.
+“Sure.
 I'll come, but I may not be able to stay out as late.
-Unlike you kids, I have to go to work in the morning," he teased.
+Unlike you kids, I have to work in the morning,” he teased.

-"Awesome!" beamed Lily.
-It had been awhile since she had hung out with the two of her brothers at the same time.
+It had been awhile since she had hung out with her two brothers at the same time.
 The last time, she recalled, had briefly been at Dominique's birthday party.
-She missed her brothers, and now with Scorpius - whom she hoped to call her boyfriend soon - she wanted to hang out with her brothers and Scorpius together.
+She missed her brothers, and now with Scorpius—whom she hoped to call her boyfriend soon—she wanted to hang out with her brothers and Scorpius together.
 Albus and Scorpius were great friends already.
-In fact, she owed her relationship with Scorpius all to Al, so now she just hoped that James could become friends with his as well.
+In fact, she owed her relationship with Scorpius all to Al, so now she just hoped that James could become friends with him as well.
 James and Scorpius were on fine speaking terms; they spoke to one another when they saw each other, but their level of conversation remained at that of pleasantries.
 They had never really taken the time to get to know the other; Lily hoped that would change.

 “How did your dinner with Norah go last night, Jamie?”
 Lily asked, changing the conversation.